 PDF 283 KB

 SA Health is committed to ensuring the quality use of opioids for the treatment of acute pain to promote optimal patient outcomes.
 A resource kit has been developed to support healthcare professionals in the provision of effective and safe analgesia to patients with acute pain.
-These resources aim to guide best clinical practice, enhance the knowledge of both staff and patients in relation to opioids and assist health services in accreditation under the National Safety and Quality Health Service Standards (Standard 4.11 for Medication Safety).
+These resources aim to guide best clinical practice, enhance the knowledge of both staff and patients in relation to opioids and assist health services in accreditation under the The National Safety and Quality Health Service (NSQHS) Standards (Medication Safety Standard).

 Early effective management of acute pain is critical to reducing morbidity and preventing the development of chronic pain, particularly in the post-operative period and immediately following discharge from hospital.
 Immediate-release (IR) opioids such as oxycodone are commonly used in this situation and recommended in preference to slow-release opioid formulations.

 Whilst being highly effective, many medicines used for the management of pain, particularly opioids have a high risk of side-effects when not used appropriately (for example dependence or respiratory depression).
 Opioids are consistently found to be one of the top ten high-risk medicines identified worldwide and one of the top three high-risk medicines identified in the SA Health Safety Learning System (SLS).

 SA Health has implemented a statewide guideline on Opioids: Prescribing on Discharge (PDF 245KB) to promote the safe, effective and appropriate prescribing of opioids.
 The guideline will apply to all South Australian hospitals and health services where patients are discharged with medications and includes the following considerations:

 SA Health recommends that this patient information sheet is provided to all patients discharged from hospital with immediate release oxycodone for acute pain as an adjunct to counselling by a qualified healthcare professional.